CHAOSTHEORY

 What is occurring?

-This chart shows a one standard deviation move over/under the 30 year average forward earnings multiple for the S&P 500.
-The current forward P/E ratio for the S&P 500 is stretched against historical precedent.
-The only other period where the forward P/E traded at a higher ratio, near 25x forward earnings, was in late 1999.
-The most recent occurrence where the index traded over 22x forward estimates appeared in late 2021 in what I have dubbed as the "MEME" stock bubble.
+This chart shows a one standard deviation move over/under the 30-year average forward earnings multiple for the S&P 500.
+The current forward P/E ratio is stretched against historical precedent.
+The only other period where the forward P/E traded at a higher ratio — near 25x forward earnings — was in late 1999.
+The most recent occurrence where the index traded over 22x forward estimates appeared in late 2021, in what I have dubbed the "MEME" stock bubble.